UltraNyan/2b2t-que-display/README.md

 ### /Arduino

-Now I dont want to get really specific with the code because it will largely depend on your setup, I will provide the code as an example.
+Now I don't want to get really specific with the code because it will largely depend on your setup, I will provide the code as an example.

 #### Dependencies:
 *Adafruit GFX library

 *For the display I used [PxMatrix](https://github.com/2dom/PxMatrix)

+## Planned features
+* Create a local webserver with chart.js to display your queue stats.
+* Provide more polished code for Arduino projects.
+* Add option for notifications for different kind of events, like player login, etc.